Auto Mechanic Programs in Columbus, Georgia

 - Link: Central Georgia Technical College Automotive Technology

-- Southern Crescent Technical College
+- Southern Union State Community College

 Typical Program Curriculum